vcashwin/playcn/README.md

 ## PlayCN

-Playground to customize your own design system on top of ShadCN UI.
+Clean Playground to customize your own design system on top of ShadCN UI.

 Built using Sandpack, React and TailwindCSS.

-NOTE: Currently it takes ~15-20 seconds for the sandpack to initialize.
-Check this space for more updates on improved performance over the coming days.

 [Try now](https://playcn.vercel.app/)